 If the enCore device manages fiscal archives and thus the unsecured adjustment of the time could falsify fiscal values, it is reasonable or required to permit a manual setting of the system time via control panel or enSuite only if the security switch is open.
-Therefore, you put the access right Update device time in the user management under the protection of the Ω security switch.
+Therefore, you put the access right Update device time in the user management under the protection of the (2)/2 security switch.

-(⇒ section 9 User and rights management, p.
-95)
+(⇔ section 9 User and rights management, p.
+98)

-You can also set individual parameters of the Time Service in the Rights column to be under the protection of the security switch or alternatively you can determine that changes to individual parameters have to be logged in the individual and it trail.
+You can also set individual parameters of the Time Service in the Rights column to be under the protection of the P security switch or alternatively you can determine that changes to individual parameters must be logged in the P fiscal audit trail.